Ahmad Mahmoud: Novels

 Hamsayeha (“The Neighbors”), written in 1963 and published in 1966 by Ahmad Mahmoud, is a work of literary realism.
 “The Neighbors” is the story of Khaled, a teenager growing up during the period after the Anglo-Soviet invasion of Iran in 1941 until the coup of 1953, one of the most important eras in the history of Iran.
-Set in Ahvaz, a city in southern Iran, 15-year old Khaled lives in a rental house with his mother, sister, and seven other families.
+Set in Ahvaz, a city in southern Iran, 15-year-old Khaled lives in a rental house with his mother, sister, and seven other families.
 After finding a job in a tea house, he experiences his first sexual encounter with Bolour Khanoom, the wife of Aman Aqa, the tea house owner.

 After breaking the window of a gendarme’s house, Khaled is arrested, and taken to the police station, where a prisoner named Pendar asks him to deliver a message to his partner, Shafiq.
 While trying to deliver the message, one thing leads to another, and he meets with members of the Tudeh Party of Iran (Major socialist party in Iran at the time), struggling to unify the Iranian working class against British colonialism through their support of the nationalization of oil.
-After trying to escape from a police officer chasing him because he participated in an illegal political meeting, Khaled breaks into a house and meets its resident, Siah-chesh (“Black-eyes”), who he falls immediately in love with.
+After trying to escape from a police officer chasing him because he participated in an illegal political meeting, Khaled breaks into a house and meets its resident, Siah-chesh (“Black-eyes”), whom he falls immediately in love with.

 Khaled is later re-arrested because of his increasing political involvement and ensuing entanglements.
 The rest of the story occurs in prison, ending when Khaled is freed and sent to serve in the military.